dozymoe/PyBuildTool/pybuildtool/README.rst

 ``waf`` does not like it if the source and target existed in the same directory,
 see: `Files are always built`_.

+If you used `rule_in` you may need to run `waf build` multiple times until there was nothing to build, when the system is first initialize with `waf configure` or by `waf clean`.

 Install
 -------